tambouri/teletype/docs/quickstart.md

 Now the metronome is off, and the `M` script will not be executed.
 Set `M.ACT` to 1 to re-enable.

+### Init Script

+The *INIT* script (represented as `I`) is executed when a preset is recalled.
+This is a good place to set initial values of variables if needed, like metro time `M` or time enable `TIME.ACT` for example.

 ## Patterns

 Patterns facilitate musical data manipulation-- lists of numbers that can be used as sequences, chord sets, rhythms, or whatever you choose.
-Pattern memory consists four banks of 64 steps.
+Pattern memory consists of four banks of 64 steps.
 Functions are provided for a variety of pattern creation, transformation, and playback.
-The most basic method of creating a pattern is by directly adding numbers to the sequence:
+The most basic method of creating a pattern is by directly adding numbers to the sequence.
+In LIVE mode try:

     P.PUSH 5
     P.PUSH 11